YangLabHKUST/MR-APSS/README.md

 (7). remove SNPs with <img src="https://render.githubusercontent.com/render/math?math=\chi^2"> > <img src="https://render.githubusercontent.com/render/math?math=\chi^2_{max}">.
 The default value for <img src="https://render.githubusercontent.com/render/math?math=\chi^2_{max}"> is max(N/1000, 80).

 **Q**: What sample size do I need for MR-APSS?
 **A**: In MR-APSS, the background model relies on the assumptions of LDSC (LD Score regression), and the parameters in the background model are estimated using LDSC.
-Following the practice of LDSC, we recommend MR-APSS for analyses of GWASs with more than ~5k samples.
+Following the practice of LDSC, we recommend MR-APSS for analyses of GWASs with more than ~5k samples to avoid too nosiy results.

 **Q**: How does MR-APSS perform LD clumping in real data analysis?
 **A**: In real data analysis, the PLINK LD clumping is used to obtain a subset of nearly independent SNPs as IVs.
 The default p-value threshold for IV selection for MR-APSS is 5e-05.
 The squared correlation threshold of clumping (<img src="https://render.githubusercontent.com/render/math?math=r^2">) is 0.001.